-Capital Power announces a 23-year clean electricity supply agreement with Public Services and Procurement Canada
+23-year clean electricity supply agreement with Public Services and Procurement Canada

 On February 3, 2023, Capital Power announced that it had entered into a 23-year clean electricity supply agreement with Public Services and Procurement Canada (PSPC) to meet the power needs of all federal government buildings in Alberta.
 Capital Power will provide approximately 250,000 MWh of clean electricity per year initially through Canada-sourced REC's until Halkirk 2 is completed, which is expected to be operational by January 1, 2025 (subject to regulatory approval).
-Once complete, Halkirk 2 will provide renewable energy to the PSPC for the remainder of the term representing approximately 49% of Halkirk 2's output.
+Once complete, Halkirk 2 will provide renewable energy to PSPC for the remainder of the term representing approximately 49% of Halkirk 2's output.

-See also "Company History - 2021 - Phase 2 of the Halkirk wind project proceeding"
+See also "Company History - 2021 - Phase 2 of the Halkirk wind project proceeding".

-Capital Power announces a 15-year renewable energy agreement with Shaw Communications Inc.
+15-year renewable energy agreement with Shaw Communications Inc.